mubtasims/Python_Countdown_Timer/README.md

 # Python_Countdown_Timer

-This Python countdown timer is going to count the seconds from which the user inputs to 0 and print out "Time's up!".
+This program is a Python countdown timer which counts the seconds from which the user inputs to 0 and prints out "Time's up!".